 If you’re invested in a 5-year CD paying 2%, you should take a look at a 5-year short term lump sum DCF payment , yielding anywhere from 3.5% to 4%.
 Of course, rates are market driven so these are subject to change, but….

 The comparison is clear – DCF payments have much higher yields.

 Period Certain Immediate Annuities are simply fixed term fixed payout contracts, such as 20-year payment.
 You purchase a defined income stream from an insurance company and they hold all the investment risk and must make the payout no matter what.

-Period certain annuities are what defendants ultimately purchase to fund structured settlements.
-With a DCF Income Payments , you’re simply buying a period certain annuity, but AT A DISCOUNT.
+Period certain annuities are what defendants buy to fund structured settlements to plaintiffs.
+With DCF Income Payments you’re simply buying a period certain annuity but AT A DISCOUNT.

 At current market rates, 20 year period certain annuities reflect an approximately 2% effective rate of return.

 With DCF Income Payments , a 20 year immediate income deal would have an effective rate of return between 4.25% and 4.5% depending on the deal and the situation.

 The comparison is clear- A DCF Income Payment pays more and cost less.

 Bonds, including Muni bonds, Corporate Bonds, and Treasuries, all carry one critical and terminal risk- loss of principal.
 As interest rates fall, bond prices go up…… and when rates rise, prices fall.